-France’s Macron to reshuffle government after parliament win
+France’s Macron to reshuffle govt after huge parliament win

-PARIS (AP) — French President Emmanuel Macron is poised to rearrange his Cabinet after his new centrist party swept parliamentary elections.
+PARIS (AP) — French President Emmanuel Macron is poised to rearrange his Cabinet after his new centrist party engineered a landslide in the country’s parliamentary election, enabling the government to quickly start passing its first big laws.

-Government spokesman Christophe Castaner said Monday on RTL radio that Prime Minister Edouard Philippe would resign “in the coming hours” and a new government would be named in the coming days.
-It’s a largely symbolic move required after legislative elections.
+Prime Minister Edouard Philippe will resign “in the coming hours” and a new government will be named in the next few days, government spokesman Christophe Castaner said Monday on RTL radio.
+It’s a largely symbolic move required after a legislative election.

-Since Macron’s party, Republic on the Move!, won an absolute majority in the 577-seat National Assembly, Castaner said the government reshuffle would be “technical and not far-reaching.”
+Since Macron’s new party, Republic on the Move!, won an absolute majority in the 577-seat National Assembly, Castaner said the government reshuffling would be “technical and not far-reaching.”

 He refused to say whether ministers who have come under corruption suspicions would keep their jobs.